 Poland scored 63.76 in the EF English Proficiency Index, which translates to ‘very high proficiency.’

 The outsourcing boom is not restricted to Europe and Asia.
 In South America, Argentina is a great choice.
 Buenos Aires is among the top 20 ‘Super Cities’ in the 2020 Services Globalization Index by Tholons, and Argentina is in the top 20 ‘Digital Nations.’
 The country’s ‘Software Law’ has incentivized software companies with tax benefits, adding to the boom.

 Argentina now offers free education, as well, and is investing in expansive schooling.
 One of the government’s current focuses is implementing computer education in schools.
 Argentina is also right behind Canada and the US with 95% internet penetration.

 Outsourcing firms in Argentina are experienced in mobile development, cloud computing, and DevOps.
 There’s also a time-zone benefit with an overlap in both the US and Europe.
 Argentina’s EF English Proficiency Index score is 58.38, which shows ‘high proficiency.’

 India is the one country on the list that’s most associated with outsourcing, including IT and software development.
 The country also has an education system that focuses on science, technology, engineering, and mathematics (STEM subjects), with 2.6 million graduates each year.
-Despite tons of talent going overseas, India remains a strong outsourcing location.
+Despite tons of talent going overseas, India remains a strong location to hire remote software engineers.